heyjoekim/SnowProj22/README.md

 ```
 git clone https://github.com/heyjoekim/SnowProj22
 ```
 Alternatively, you can download the zipped file.
+After that, change into the repo saved onto your device.
 We need to make the script that will run all of the code executable first
 ```
+cd SnowProj22
 chmod +x run_data_process.sh
 ```
 After that the code should run without any errors